-In both the first and second quarters of 2017, strategic investments in growth initiatives, portfolio actions and footprint optimization, in addition to gains on divestitures, impacted 3M's operating expenses.
+In both the three and nine months ended September 30, 2017, strategic investments in growth initiatives, portfolio actions and footprint optimization, in addition to gains on divestitures, impacted 3M's operating expenses.
 The table below reflects actual amounts within the period and does not include any year-on-year impacts.